(Page updated June 2020)

 Many of the Viennese grands of the late 1800s have almost identical actions, but nobody seems to know who made them, apart from a few labelled by Franz Renner.
 It is not always obvious to people that “Wien” means Vienna.
 We receive many enquiries about Viennese pianos, often with huge, bulbous legs, characteristic Viennese dampers, large, round candle-boards and distinctive turned stays (often white) to hold the top open…

-We piece together what we can about Bachmann, Bangyula, Blumel, Betsy, Bowitz, Gebauhr, Gossl, Grund, Heitzmann, Henschker, Hofmann & Czerny, Kern, Klein, Kutschera, Lindner, Oeler, Rausch, Schick, Schmid & Kunz, Schneider, Scholtz, Schott, Schrimpf, Schwieghofer, Stelzhammer, Tomaschek, Wasniczek, Wessely, Wolff, Wopaterni, etc., but much as we would love to make research trips to Vienna, we have no funding to cover such luxuries, so although it is interesting to hear about these pianos, there does not seem to be an equivalent to PianoHistory.Info for Austria, or indeed any other country.
+We piece together what we can about Bachmann, Bangyula, Blumel, Betsy, Bowitz, Gebauhr, Gossl, Grund, Heitzmann, Henschker, Hofmann & Czerny, Kern, Klein, Kutschera, Lindner, Oeler, Rausch, Schick, Schmid & Kunz, Schneider, Scholtz, Schott, Schrimpf, Schwieghofer, Stelzhammer, Tomaschek, Wasniczek, Wessely, Wolff, Wopaterni, etc., but much as we would love to make research trips to Vienna, we have no funding to cover such luxuries, and although it is interesting to hear about these pianos, there does not seem to be an equivalent to PianoHistory.Info for Austria, or indeed any other country.

 GRAND RIM SHAPES